abhisha1991/w207_final_project/README.md

 OR If the container with the Jupyter notebook is already running

-1. Access the notebook via the public IP endpoint of the VM
+1. Access the notebook auth token via the following command
 ```
 docker logs w207-project
 ```